"Index Investing and Investing for Income"

 But in his latest book The Future for Investors Dr. Siegel is not so favorable on indexing investments

-He did a study comparing investor results in an S and P 500 index fund to those investors who continued to hold the ORIGINAL S and P 500 companies.
+He did a study comparing investor results in an S & P 500 index fund to those investors who continued to hold the ORIGINAL S and P 500 companies.

 See, the S&P 500 changes over time.
 Companies are taken off, new companies are put on.